 Proceeds from the event will be donated to Shriners Hospitals for Children — Honolulu.

-MORNING CHECK-IN TIME: 6AM WAIPIO COSTCO PARKING LOT BEHIND FAST LUBE
+MORNING CHECK-IN TIME: 6AM WAIPIO COSTCO PARKING LOT BEHIND FAST LUBE.
+Packets will be available for pickup at check-in.

 LOCATION: Oahu Island Wide – (Swim Out or Kayak ONLY)